Memphis Theft Defense Lawyer

 - Money laundering

-Is Theft a Felony Or a Misdemeanor in Tennessee?
+Is Theft a Felony or a Misdemeanor in Tennessee?

-value of the property stolen.
-If, during the commissioning of the crime, there was the presence of violence,
+Theft can be charged as either a misdemeanor or a felony, depending on the value of the property stolen.
+If, during the commission of the crime, there was the presence of violence, the threat of violence, or the use of a weapon, theft can be classified as a violent crime.

 Theft crime classifications and penalties include: